 Dr Vincent C. Müller studied philosophy with cognitive science, linguistics and history at the universities of Marburg, Hamburg, London and Oxford.
 Since receiving his PhD, he has taught full load (4-4, minus buyouts) as regular faculty.
 He was Stanley J. Seeger Fellow at Princeton University and James Martin Research Fellow at the University of Oxford.
-He is now is professor of philosophy at Anatolia College/ACT and University Academic Fellow at the University of Leeds - as well as President of the European Association for Cognitive Systems and chair of the euRobotics topics group on 'ethical, legal and socio-economic issues'.
+He is now is professor of philosophy at Anatolia College/ACT and University Academic Fellow at the University of Leeds - as well as President of the European Society for Cognitive Systems and chair of the euRobotics topics group on 'ethical, legal and socio-economic issues'.

 Müller's research focuses on theory and ethics of disruptive technologies, particularly artificial intelligence.
 He has published ca. 40 academic papers as well as twelve edited volumes on the philosophy of computing, philosophy of AI and cognitive science, philosophy of language, applied ethics, etc. He has organised ca. 25 conferences or workshops and given >100 presentations, mostly invited.
 Müller organizes a conference series on the Theory and Philosophy of AI and is principal investigator of a EC-funded research project on the ethics of "Digitial Do-It-Yourself" (DIDIY).
 He has generated 3.6mil.€ research income for his institution.